 Elissa watched him die, frozen in place.
-This was the second man she had killed in a matter of minutes, she realized numbly.
+That's the second man I've killed in as many minutes.
+She felt numb.

 Another yelp from Prince made her heart lurch.
 She turned in time to see the man fighting Prince stand.
-Prince lay still at his feet.
+The dog lay still at his feet.

 The man looked up at her with an angry sneer and leapt, swinging his sword.

-Just in time she lifted her shield and blocked it, stumbling under the force of the blow.
-She tried to take a step backward, but she tripped on her long gown and fell, landing painfully on the stone floor and dropping her sword yet again.
+Just in time, she lifted her shield and blocked the blow, stumbling under the force of it.
+She tried to take a step backward, but she tripped on her long gown and fell, landing painfully on the stone floor and dropping her sword.
 It clattered away out of reach.

-The man loomed over her, looking her up and down.
+The man loomed over her.
 She must have seemed like easy prey—sprawled on the floor in her velvet gown, covered in blood.
 It only took him an instant to realize the mismatch and he smirked.
 He took his time lifting his sword for another blow.

 She was lying flat on the floor, completely unable to move.
 The man raised his sword for a final strike.